 2. Expectations About Money

 Money is a big pain point for many couples, even those who have quite a bit of it.
 But it can be especially trying when expectations are placed on how much money one should be earning or how much (or little) should be spent.
 If, say, one partner expects to handle all the bills his or herself but the other assumed that they would talk about finances together, things can easily turn sour.
 Same if, say, one partner expects their partner to provide a certain type of lifestyle but unexpected expenses occur.
-Again, without a regular dialogue where discussions are had about spending, saving, and more, couples will be in for a tough journey.
+Without a regular dialogue about spending, saving, and more, couples will be in for a tough journey.

 “There is often a lot of power and shame associated with money issues,” says Saltz.
 “So it’s pretty easy for one or the other to stay ignorant and then be horrendously upset when something comes up that they don’t like.”